 Complex and compelling opera takes to the Toronto stage

-Rape, sexual exploitation, murder — I could be describing the salient event of Rigoletto (1851), but I am actually describing the world premiere of Oksana G. by Aaron Gervais.
+Rape, sexual exploitation, murder — I could be describing the salient events of Rigoletto (1851), but I am actually describing the world premiere of Oksana G. by Aaron Gervais.
 The centrepiece of Tapestry Opera’s 16/17 season, this opera features full orchestra, chorus, and a dozen roles.
 Tapestry Opera is a small, well established Toronto-based Company that produces new opera.
 They can take a bow and a vacation next week for acquitting themselves well with this ambitious undertaking.

 Opera is a genre of extremes.
 The comedies are over-the-top nonsense and the tragedies feature the most sinister faces of humanity and abject, relentless suffering.
 While Oksana G. is set in the late 1990s, it was very much in keeping with archetypes of operatic tragedy.